dglsparsons/dglsparsons.github.io/posts/avoid-cognitive-overload.md

 The best way to do this is by removing anything our brains need to remember.

 The solution is super simple: write everything down.
 We can write down how an application works.
 We can write down the basic syntax rules for a programming language.
-We can write down a TODO list of all the things we need to remember.
+We can write down a to-do list of all the things we need to remember.

 Every single piece of information written down is one less thing to think about.
 One less thing our brains have to keep.
 This reduces the cognitive load by simply removing information we can keep elsewhere.